-This policy is designed to work in full accordance with the statutory guidelines set out within Part Four, Keeping Children Safe in Education (2021), as well as with local guidelines issued by Essex Local Authority, both of which describe the expected process for managing allegations in detail.
+This policy is designed to work in full accordance with the statutory guidelines set out within Part Four, Keeping Children Safe in Education (2023), as well as with local guidelines issued by Essex Local Authority, both of which describe the expected process for managing safeguarding concerns and allegations in detail.
 Headteachers, members of the Senior Leadership Team, Deputy Directors of Education and the Chair of Governors will familiarise themselves with both of these documents; however, key principles are summarised below.